RTXteam/RTX-KG2/Adding-properties.md

         print("There are relation curies missing from the yaml config file.
 Please add them and try again.
 Exiting.", file=sys.stderr) exit(1)
 +   if len(provided_by_curies_not_in_config_nodes) > 0:
-+       print("There are provided_by curies missing from the yaml config file.
++       print("There are nodes provided_by curies missing from the yaml config file.
 Please add them and try again.
 Exiting.", file=sys.stderr)
++       exit(1)
 +   if len(provided_by_curies_not_in_config_edges) > 0:
-+       print("There are provided_by curies missing from the yaml config file.
++       print("There are edges provided_by curies missing from the yaml config file.
 Please add them and try again.
+Exiting.", file=sys.stderr)
++       exit(1)
-Exiting.", file=sys.stderr) update_date = datetime.now().strftime("%Y-%m-%d %H:%M")
+    update_date = datetime.now().strftime("%Y-%m-%d %H:%M")
     version_file = open(args.versionFile, 'r')
     build_name = str